5.6. Customizing Presto Docker Images#

-Starburst Kubernetes integration allows adding a bootstrap script to the Presto Kubernetes pods.
-This additional bootstrap script support is available to allow user defined actions to be performed on the Presto nodes (coordinators and workers) upon node startup.
+Adding a bootstrap script to the Presto pods allows you to perform custom actions prior to the Presto startup.
 The script is executed after Presto configuration setup, but before starting the Presto server.

 The volume is required to have a